 The NSW legislation on smoke alarms applies not only to tenants but to homeowners as well.
 If you own a house in Australia, you must install at least one smoke alarm on every level of the house.
 This is true for all types of residential properties.

 Smoke alarms should be present in a house, camper van, or caravan.
-Similarly, it is mandatory to have smoke alarms installed in any residential space where people sleep.
+Similarly, they are mandatory to have installed in any residential space where people sleep.

 3. Portable Homes Owners